malden-feuerstein/contracts/README.md

 - Test: Redemption scenario where there is nothing in the cash manager, everything is in the investment manager
 - FIXME: There's an issue with redemptions where users can get a bit more than they are owed because the swap slippage in the liquidations performed to get their WAVAX are not taken into account for the amount of WAVAX given to the user.
 - FIXME: The 24hr wait on investing and redeeming can be easily circumvented by sending the MALD to a different address
+- FIXME: The fuzzer frequently hits a situation where a stale buy determination isn't removed
+- FIXME: Sending MALD 1:1 for AVAX only makes sense during an initial investment period.
+After that it will need to be according to the value of what's already in the fund.
+Otherwise there's the potential to dilute the earlier investors.
 - Make sure all swaps are limited in how frequently they can be done.
 An attack vector to erode value needlessly would be to perform swaps over and over, incurring slippage and liquidity provider fees.
 - Test: There is nothing in the CashManager because everything has been invested.
 The fuzzer sometimes covers this case.
 - Test: Make the userInvestmentAmount a random number from 1 to 100 in all of the tests